 Bush Blooming Seasons for Northern Hemisphere

-As of May 11th, when this guide was last updated, the current in season bush type for the Northern Hemisphere are the Azalea Bushes.
-These are available for sale in both pink and white variants.
+As of January 1st when this guide was last updated, the current in season bush type for the Northern Hemisphere are the Camellia Bushes, replacing the Holly Bush previously in bloom.
+These are available for sale in both pink and red variants

 For the complete season blooming date ranges for all bush types in the Northern Hemisphere, check out the table below charting when each bush will be in bloom on your island: